mosaiks-capstone/Modeling/README.md

 Due to data distribution restrictions, the survey enumeration area (SEA) level agricultural data used in our model is not available for public download.
 Coarse resolution province-level crop data is available for download from 1987 - 2017 at the [Zambia Data Portal](https://zambia.opendataforafrica.org/).

-Here's a reformatted version of the variable list:
+The following is a synopsis of the variables encompassed in the Zambia agricultural survey data, which correspond to the variables that represent the outcomes of interest in the modeling procedure:

 | Variable name | Description | Data type |
 | --- | --- | --- |